kritdev/spring-boot-with-angular/README.md

 - Create profile for development and production environment (to configure Cross-origin resource sharing (CORS))

 ## What's this project do
-1. app-server
-- Expose RESTful Rest api: "/api/message".
+1. app-server: Expose RESTful Rest api: "/api/message".
 This api will return JSON data: -
 ```
 {"id":-1,"content":"This is DataMessage"}
 ```
-2. app-client
-- Consume api: "/api/message".
-And this play data in browser as: -
+2. app-client: Consume api: "/api/message".
+And display data in browser as: -
 ```
 ID: -1
 Content: This is DataMessage